pavlips/DynamicallyPricedBakery/README.md

 # DynamicallyPricedBakery
-Winforms project for managing a bakery and performing dynamic pricing on the items.
+Management system for bakery business to reduce waste through dynamic pricing.

-Writeup in progress
+Project for school.